macho-catt/100-days-of-code/log.md

 **Thoughts:** I worked on the calculator proejct for a little bit.
 I spent most of the day celebrating the holiday with my family so I couldn't code much.
 Tomorrow is my flight home, so I'll have enough time working on the calculator project (and potentially finishing it).
 I also have more coding exercises to do to fill up time.

+### Day 8: June 1, 2021
+#####

+**Today's Progress**: Almost done on the calculator project.

+**Thoughts:** Most of the day was spent travelling and sleeping to recover from the flight.
+I did work on the calculator project though, and I'm almost done with it.
+The only missing functionality is dealing with negative numbers and changing the operator correctly (i.e. user clicks divide, then changes mind and clicks plus to add instead).

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**